 What Financial Recovery Can You Get if You’re Bitten by a Dog in Alpharetta?

 The local courts in Alpharetta follow Georgia law, which permits you to recover all your costs and damages.
 In a typical dog bite case, this might include:

 - Rehabilitation or physical therapy

 - Lost pay, if you had to miss work because of the attack

-Yes.
-Hired workers have the same rights as everyone else.
+Hired workers have the same rights as everyone else and they can still recover money if they were bitten while on the job.
 Under Georgia law, homeowners must provide a safe environment for people who work on their property.
 That means that dogs must be kept under control.
-You can file a dog bite claim and you may even be eligible to file a workers compensation claim.
+You can file a dog bite claim and you may even be eligible to file a workers’ compensation claim.

 You don’t have to pay anything out of pocket to get the legal help you need.
-At John Foy & Associates, we start every case with a free consultation.
-If you hire us, we won’t charge you anything unless we win money for you.
+Many qualified law firms start every case with a free consultation.
+Upon hiring an Alpharetta, GA, dog bite lawyer, they may not even charge you anything unless they win money for you.
 This lets you get the help you need, when you need it most, without worrying about paying legal fees.

 Talk to an Alpharetta Dog Bite Lawyer for Free

 It’s easy to find a lawyer to handle a dog bite case, but it’s hard to find a firm with more experience winning them than John Foy & Associates.
 Our 20-year track record ensures that we commit ourselves to helping people who have been injured or attacked, and never siding with insurance companies or the owners of aggressive dogs.